treeverse/lakeFS/docs/quickstart/more_quickstart_options.md

 To run a local lakeFS instance using [Docker Compose](https://docs.docker.com/compose/){:target="_blank"}:

-1. Ensure you have Docker installed on your computer, and that compose version is 1.25.04 or higher.
+1. Ensure that you have Docker installed on your computer and that compose version is 1.25.04 or higher.
 For more information, please see this [issue](https://github.com/treeverse/lakeFS/issues/894).

 1. Run the following command in your terminal: